atomlab/solana-firedancer-ansible-role/README.md

 # Firedancer ansible role
-This repo contains Ansible role for deploying a Firedance instance in docker with docker-compose.
+This repo contains Ansible role for deploying a Firedancer instance in docker with docker-compose.

 Firedancer is a new validator client for [Solana](https://github.com/anza-xyz/agave).